bundabrg/MultiVersionPlugin/README.md

 ## 3. Configure your build to shade them together
 You will have your existing project but it will have the BootstrapPlugin as its entrypoint.

-If your own plugin needs to access a JavaPlugin instance (for example when accessing Bukkit events etc) you can use getPlugin() instead of this.
+If your own plugin needs to access a JavaPlugin instance (for example when accessing Bukkit events etc) you can use getPlugin().

 ie:
 ```